hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-oneview-infrastructure-with-grafana-metrics-dashboards-and-influxdb.md

 ## Creating the Grafana dashboard

 A Grafana dashboard can aggregate one or more panels using multiple sources.
-Thus, we can create a single dashboard with Server_Enclosure and Interconnect metrics panels.
+Thus, we can create a single dashboard with Server/Enclosure and Interconnect metrics panels.

 Click on the Dashboards icon on the side menu and click **New dashboard.**